We have all this data, but what do we do with it?

 Another strategy is using tech to make it faster and easier to view data.
 Instead of delving through pages and pages of notes to see how a patient has been managing their diabetes, wouldn’t it be better to take two clicks and find a graph of their blood sugar over the last few years?
 Intuitive data visualization can take data and make it easy to see trends over time, providing clinicians with an overview of the patient’s history regarding a specific health issue and allowing the provider to make quick decisions.

 For population health platforms, integrated platforms built for care orchestration can help make the insights actionable.
-Once the population health platform provides insights, care orchestration technology can use these insights to create specific tasks for a patient.
+Once the population health platform provides insights, task management software can use these insights to create specific tasks for a patient.
 When the tasks are explicit and quickly accessible, clinicians can easily incorporate these tasks into their workflow and patient encounters.

 Having more complete information for individual patients – and for populations as a whole – is a great step towards improving health.
 But now it’s time to take the next step and use this data to the fullest extent.